marco-souza/marco.pages.dev/README.md

 - `w`: Alias for Wrangler commands.
 - `w:secret`: Manages secrets for Cloudflare Pages.
 - `w:typegen`: Generates types for Wrangler.
-- `preview`: Previews the application using Wrangler.
+- `preview`: Previews the site using Wrangler.
-- `deploy`: Builds and deploys the application.
+- `deploy`: Builds and deploys the site.

 ## Contributing